Monkey Raptor and Port Raptor are blogs made by MonkeyRaptor.

 Dojang = Korean term for dojo.

 I mostly did taekwondo back then, hence "dojang".
 My karate "dojo" was mostly the outdoors.
-Until I formally joined Shorinji Kempo.
+I trained Kyokushin style after I joined Shorinji Kempo.
+The kempo dojo was just how a dojo would be, indoors.

 少林寺拳法 = Shorinji Kempo.